iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     //
     // (undocumented)
     readonly shaderLights: ShaderLights | undefined;
+    // Warning: (ae-forgotten-export) The symbol "SolarShadowMap" needs to be exported by the entry point imodeljs-frontend.d.ts
+    //
+    // (undocumented)
+    readonly solarShadowMap: SolarShadowMap | undefined;
     // Warning: (ae-forgotten-export) The symbol "Techniques" needs to be exported by the entry point imodeljs-frontend.d.ts
     //
     // (undocumented)